PA Program Mission, Values and Goals

 Mission

-The Rowan-Virtua SOM Physician Assistant Program’s mission is to develop clinically competent, compassionate, and culturally aware physician assistants who are prepared to excel in the evolving interprofessional team-based healthcare landscape by practicing evidence-based medicine.
+The Rowan-Virtua SOM Physician Assistant Program’s mission is to develop clinically competent and compassionate physician assistants who are prepared to excel in the evolving interprofessional team-based healthcare landscape by practicing evidence-based medicine.

 Program Values